serhiy-yevtushenko/fris/README.md

 # fris
-Implementation of Fris-Stolp algorithm (with UI, showing it's work)
+Implementation of Fris-Stolp algorithm (with UI, showing its work)